codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-clone-a-running-vm-in-2-seconds/index.md

 There are also still improvements we can do to improve the speed of cloning.
 We still do many API calls sequentially, and the speed of our filesystem (`xfs`) can be improved.
-Currently it gets fragmented quickly, due to many random writes.
+Currently files inside `xfs` get fragmented quickly, due to many random writes.

 Over the upcoming months we'll write more about this.
-If you have any questions related to this, don't hesitate to
-[send me a message on Twitter](https://twitter.com/CompuIves).
+If you have any questions or suggestions related to this, don't hesitate to [send me a message on Twitter](https://twitter.com/CompuIves).

 ## Conclusion